Yes to Yolks

 The marinade imparts a salty, rich, “umami” flavor.
 Pairing it with lighter ingredients works wonderfully.
 Peppery arugula.
 Sweet fruit.
 Sharp cheese.
 It’s perfect.
 Side note: I’ve also served this steak thinly sliced on top of a pizza and garnished with gorgonzola crumbles.
 Yeah.
 Amazeballs.

 In the summer, I use peaches and fresh cherries for the fruit…but to make this a more seasonally appropriate dish, I swapped in apples and grapes.
 Totally delish.
-I also think the addition of bleu cheese is totally necessary here, but if you aren’t a fan of the funky bleu, just sub with something else.
-Feta or cheddar would be fantastic too, I’m sure.
+I also think the addition of a sharp cheese is totally necessary here.
+I opted for feta, but bleu or sharp cheddar would also be fantastic.

 Sigh.
 I’m salivating again.